Skip to main content

 Affirmative debt covenants are breached when the borrower fails to perform actions as specified in the contract.

-Negative debt covenants are put in place to restrict the borrower from performing specific actions.
+Negative covenants are put in place to restrict the borrower from performing specific actions.

 • Restrictions to prevent the compromising or devaluing of assets pledged as part of the contract.